 The dhara pot too is made up of the similar material as is the table.
 It is also made up of metals like silver, brass or earthen pot.
 A small hole which entertains the finger of the patient into it is made at the bottom.
 It is fit with a sterile cotton or cloth wick in case of Shiro-dhara pot.
 The Shirodhara pot is fit to an adjustable stand such that it is hung a few inches above the centre of the forehead.

 Swasthi Vachana (welfare prayers) –

-The patient should be brought on to the table after having performed the prayers, worship and recited holy hymns as a ritualistic practise.
+The patient should be brought on to the table after having performed the prayers, worship and recited holy hymns as a ritualistic practice.
 This is done for the welfare of the patient and for the success of the treatment.

 The patient should have undressed to their convenience for better results.
 Alternatively they may be allowed to wear a thin dress (after having conducted massage)